-“Make It Better” brings the best of the past and present together in a way that is exciting to hear.
-This track never ceases to amaze in its musicality and overall execution.
+“Make It Better” brings the best of the past and present together in a way that is exciting to listen to.

-.Paak’s infamous raspy full-bodied power vocals thrive in “Make It Better”, and pair beautifully alongside legend Smokey Robinson’s vocal quality and tone peppered throughout the track.
+Anderson .Paak’s raspy yet powerful vocals thrive in “Make It Better.”
+It also pairs well alongside legend Smokey Robinson’s vocal quality and tone peppered throughout the track.
 “Make It Better” shares a love of life, love, and the complexities between the two to listeners so generously.
-This track is a bonafide classic— very much a song we’ll playfully tell our younger generation they “don’t know nothing about this right here”.
+This track is a bonafide classic and very much a song we’ll playfully tell our younger generation they “don’t know nothing about this right here.”

 3. NOTHING EVEN MATTERS – LAURYN HILL (FT.
 D’ANGELO)

-Speaking of bonafide classics…here’s another one!
-Ms. Lauryn Hill’s “Miseducation of Lauryn Hill” album is a masterpiece from top to bottom, and “Nothing Even Matters” carries the same greatness as the other tracks in the project.
-Starring a dream collaboration in Ms. Hill and D’Angelo, this track encapsulates the peace that comes with love.
-Often in music, we see the tumultuousness of love discussed — the ups and downs, the fights, and the makeup and breakups — but this song is so beautiful because it captures the peace and simplicity in love.
-Hill and D’Angelo are superb in this track, expertly representing an intimate conversation between lovers through music.
+Often in music, we hear the tumultuousness of love discussed — the ups and downs, the fights, and the makeup and breakups — but “Nothing Even Matters” is so beautiful because it captures the peace and simplicity in love.
+Hill and D’Angelo are superb in the track, expertly representing an intimate conversation between lovers through music.

 2. DON’T TOUCH MY HAIR – SOLANGE (FT.
 SAMPHA)

-The self-love anthem of 2016!
-“Don’t Touch My Hair” is always the mood.
-The track is easily the breakout star in Solange’s revolutionary third studio album A Seat At the Table.
-Solange’s soft and powerful vocals are a marvel on this track.
-They pierce the soul and the heart on impact.
-Similarly to “Nothing Even Matters”, “Don’t Touch My Hair” lets complex musical moments sprinkled throughout the track shine on top of a heartbeat-like bass drum.
-The aesthetic of the track’s music video and the nuanced beauty in the musicality are intoxicating.
-Solange brings us into her soul throughout “Don’t Touch My Hair”, and we never want to leave.
+Similarly to “Nothing Even Matters,” “Don’t Touch My Hair” lets complex musical moments sprinkled throughout the track shine on top of a heartbeat-like bass drum.
+All in all, Solange brings us into her soul throughout “Don’t Touch My Hair,” and we never want to leave!

 1. HOW DEEP IS YOUR LOVE – PJ MORTON (FT.
 YEBBA)

-When I think about what a love song is and should be, one song (specifically, one rendition of the aforementioned song) comes to mind: “How Deep Is Your Love” by PJ Morton.
+When I think about what a love song should be, one song comes to my mind: “How Deep Is Your Love” by PJ Morton.

-In moments of deep despair, Morton’s “How Deep Is Your Love” will remind you that there is light in the world and in life.
-This track is spectacular.
-It breathes new life and warmth into the Bee Gee’s classic.
-The feel-good sounds of 70s funk are manipulated perfectly and beautifully on the track.
-All in all, “How Deep is Your Love” is so full— Morton includes a full string and brass section to his band, as well as a choir to soar alongside him.
-“How Deep is Your Love” also includes a memorable cameo by Yebba, who is vocally a force to be reckoned with.
-The supreme talent in this track and the warm feelings it evokes makes it a love song for the ages.
+“How Deep Is Your Love” is so full— Morton includes a full string and brass section to his band, as well as a choir to soar alongside him.
+The song also includes a memorable cameo by Yebba, who is vocally a force to be reckoned with.
+The supreme talent and warm feelings it evokes makes it a love song for the ages.